I’m a writer and photographer based in Boston.

 Most of my academic work is in the areas of moral and political philosophy–most recently, animal liberation theory.
 The philosophy of human-animal relations has taken an important turn, shifting from humans’ treatment of animals to structural oppression of animals.
 That shift was already occurring when I got into that field, but I hope that my work has helped to hasten and enrich it.

-Right now I’m making the transition from professor to full-time writer.
+Right now I’m making the transition from professor to full-time writer and photographer.
 It’s an opportunity to pursue some of my interests beyond philosophy, and to reach audiences beyond those few who have access to paywalled academic journals.
-Writers, after all, want to be read.
+Writers and artists, after all, want to reach people.